-If you are facing criminal charges as a result of your use or possession of a weapon, you should talk to a criminal defense attorney in Ohio.
-A criminal conviction can result in fines and time in jail or prison, as well as difficulty securing future employment or passing a background check.
-An attorney can tell you what to expect in court and how to present the strongest possible defense and protect your rights.
+If you’re facing weapons charges in Ohio, you should talk to a criminal defense lawyer as soon as possible.
+A criminal conviction can result in serious consequences, from fines to time in jail or prison, as well as difficulty securing future employment or passing a background check.
+An experienced local attorney can explain how Ohio law applies to your situation, let you know what to expect in the criminal proceedings, and help you present the strongest possible defense.